 Foldback Monitor Speakers

 Foldback monitor speakers are generally the easiest and least expensive way to allow the band to hear themselves.
-This can be a passive loudspeaker powered by separate amplifier.
-Or it can be a powered (or active) loudspeaker, that has a built in amplifier.
+This can be a passive loudspeaker powered by a separate amplifier.
+Or it can be a powered (or active) loudspeaker that has a built-in amplifier.
 Both take a direct feed from an auxiliary output from the mixing desk.

 The drawbacks of any form of monitor speaker are that they take up quite a lot of, often very precious, space and... they are noisy.
-Of course they do need to make ’noise’, and in large venues this isn’t often an issue, but in reverberant and/or small churches this additional volume can often create a problem.
+Of course, they do need to make ’noise’, and in large venues this isn’t often an issue, but in reverberant and/or small churches this additional volume can often create a problem.
 If monitor speakers are too loud, or there are too many, then the sound will reflect off the walls, or directly, to the congregation.
-This reflected sound is slightly delayed and usually has the effect of muddying the sound and/or seem like the main PA loudspeakers aren’t producing any sound.
+This reflected sound is slightly delayed and usually has the effect of muddying the sound, and/or it seems like the main PA loudspeakers aren’t producing any sound.

-One way to combat this is to have smaller monitor speakers closer to the singer / musician’s ears.
-This can allow it to be run at lower volumes and of course it takes up a bit less space.
-The Mackie SRM150 is a good example of a compact personal monitor - around £300.
+One way to combat this is to have smaller monitor speakers closer to the singer/musician’s ears.
+This can allow it to be run at lower volumes, and of course, it takes up a bit less space.
+The Mackie SRM150 is a good example of a compact personal monitor, priced around £300.
 Following the logic of making loudspeakers smaller and closer to the ears ends up with …in-ear monitoring.

 IEM - In-Ear Monitoring

-In-ear monitoring is fairly self explanatory and because many of us see it in action at events/conferences, and on television, it can feel like it’s the way to go to eliminate ‘on-stage’ noise and clear up clutter in the band area.
-Short answer is: it’s a good solution to these issues.
+In-ear monitoring is fairly self-explanatory, and because many of us see it in action at events/conferences, and on television, it can feel like it’s the way to go to eliminate ‘on-stage’ noise and clear up clutter in the band area.
+The short answer is: it’s a good solution to these issues.

 However, IEM is more involved and should be approached more cautiously than speaker monitoring as above.
-Part of this is dealing more directly with people’s hearing brings greater risk.
-And, therefore, the method of control and the set-up is even more crucial.
-The other aspect to IEM is that most ambient noise is usually shut out from an IEM user, what they hear in their ‘mix' is even more important.
-For beginners this can feel quite isolating and disconcerting, it is common to see users taking one ear bud out to hear their surroundings (or the congregation).
-One way to get around this issue is to carefully use a local ambient mic to feed back in to the in-ear mix (See the Allen & Heath ME-1 controller below).
+Part of this is that dealing more directly with people’s hearing brings a greater risk.
+And, therefore, the method of control and the setup are even more crucial.
+The other aspect of IEM is that most ambient noise is usually shut out from an IEM user; what they hear in their ‘mix' is even more important.
+For beginners, this can feel quite isolating and disconcerting.
+It is common to see users taking one earbud out to hear their surroundings (or the congregation).
+One way to get around this issue is to carefully use a local ambient mic to feed back into the in-ear mix (See the Allen & Heath ME-1 controller below).

 Wired or wireless?

-Most of us will have seen wireless IEM systems on TV or live and made the assumption that IEM is wireless.
-Wireless IEM does offer a lot of benefit, but mostly they offer the lack of a wire!
-For pro-musicians where budget is less of an issue it represents a good option.
-For most churches shelling out circa £1000 per IEM, it is an expensive option, especially when you consider most of the band don’t need to go anywhere and often half of them are sat down!
-Therefore wired IEM offers a lower cost option for the same, or if not, very similar monitoring experience.
+Most of us will have seen wireless IEM systems on TV or live and assumed that all IEM is wireless.
+Wireless IEM does offer a lot of benefits, but mostly they offer the lack of a wire!
+For pro-musicians, where budget is less of an issue, it represents a good option.
+For most churches shelling out circa £1000 per IEM, it is an expensive option, especially when you consider most of the band don’t need to go anywhere and often half of them are sitting down!
+Therefore, wired IEM offers a lower cost option for the same, or if not, a very similar monitoring experience.

 Wireless IEM:

-Sometimes wireless IEM can be useful for those leading stood up who may wander or need to move to different positions during the service.
+Sometimes, wireless IEM can be useful for those leading who may wander or need to move to different positions during the service.
 We recommend Sennheiser for wireless IEM applications.
-Their EW IEM G4 system (around £950 per IEM) is stereo but can be purchased as a twin receiver option and used in independent mono set-up.
-This effectively gives two independent mono feeds to two belt-packs for around £650 each.
+Their EW IEM G4 system (around £950 per IEM) is stereo but can be purchased as a twin receiver option and used in an independent mono set-up.
+This effectively gives two discrete mono feeds to two belt-packs for around £650 each.

 I will also mention here, briefly(!), frequencies and licensing.
-Wireless IEMs use the same space as radio mics but often take up slightly more bandwidth and are therefore recommended to be spaced apart from radio mics.
-This inevitably needs to be in licensed frequency areas so there is an additional cost involved.
-DM can help with this so it is not necessarily an issue, just another consideration and cost.
+Wireless IEMs are offered in the same frequency spaces as wireless microphones, but often take up slightly more bandwidth and are therefore recommended to be spaced apart from wireless mics.
+This inevitably needs to be in licensed frequency areas, so there is an additional cost involved for a licence.
+DM can help with this, so it is not necessarily an issue, just another consideration and cost.
 You can read more about this in our Radio Mic Frequencies & Licensing Tech Guide.

 Wired IEM: